SVL-simulator/runner/docs/README.md

 The cut-in scenario is a vehicle cut-in scenario for a two-lane road.
 This is an abstract scenario that can be run on a test map.
 The NPC vehicle will start out next to the ego vehicle, start driving and then cut in front of the ego vehicle and come to a stop.
 There is a similar scenario that can be run on the San Francisco map.

 To run the Cut-in scenario twice on a test map, navigate to the scenarios directory and type:

-`scenic_lgsvl.sh run -i 2 -m Straight2LaneSame cut-in/scenic-cut-in.sc`
+$`../scenic_lgsvl.sh run -i 2 -m Straight2LaneSame cut-in/scenic-cut-in.sc`

 To run the Cut-in scenario three times on the San Francisco map, navigate to the scenarios directory and type:

-`scenic_lgsvl.sh run -i 3 -m SanFrancisco cut-in/scenic-cut-in-sf.sc`
+$`../scenic_lgsvl.sh run -i 3 -m SanFrancisco cut-in/scenic-cut-in-sf.sc`

 Note: The `scenic-cut-in-sf.sc` script is based on the `scenic-cut-in.sc` script but was modified to load the "SanFrancisco" OpenDRIVE HD map instead of "Straight2LaneSame", and the `apolloHDMap` param was changed to select the correct map from Apollo's Dreamview.
 The San Francisco HD map is very large and takes a while to parse before the first iteration can begin.